-The lost and found service is located and provided by the University Police Office, located at the Health & Safety building.
+The lost and found service provided by the University Police Office, located at the Turner Center Complex.
 Items turned in will be logged and retained for 30 days.
-All unclaimed items after thirty (30) days will be disposed of by donation to local charities.
+All unclaimed items after thirty (30) days will be disposed of by donationto local charities.
 Every means available will be used by the University Police Office to return all property to the original owner.